 That is unless you’re currently trying to reach a sign-up bonus on a card.
 I hope any bonus you signed up for will earn more per dollar spent than even the best return on groceries.
 Don’t be afraid to lose out on a category bonus if you need that spending to meet the sign-up bonus requirement.

 Creative ways to boost earnings

 If you want to get creative, you can buy supermarket gift cards at a location where you earn a large bonus in that category.
 Since I earn 5X Ultimate Rewards at office supply stores with the Ink Cash card, I can purchase Whole Foods cards from our local Office Depot.
 Personally, it’s not worth the extra points we’d earn over our other cards for us to keep running for gift cards (and I think Sharon would kill me if I kept handing her cards to use when she goes shopping) (Note from Sharon: I dunno if I would kill you.
 I don’t know nuthin’ about these credit cards – I might give you a whole lot of side-eye).

 You may also be able to find grocery store gift cards at home improvement stores or gas stations if you have a card that earns a large bonus at those locations.

 If you’re a Costco shopper, you might look into getting the Costco Anywhere card.
 For no annual fee, you’ll earn 2% back for all your Costco purchases.
 There are also a few higher-level ways to maximize Costco purchases, but those are outside the scope of this post.

-No matter if you decide to sign up for a new card with a high multiplier for grocery store spending or just juggling cards in your wallet to get the most from the cards you have, taking a few minutes to make sure you’re getting the most amount of points possible in a category that makes up 5% of your spending is well worth the effort.
+No matter if you decide to sign up for a new card with a high multiplier for grocery store spending or just juggling cards in your wallet to get the most from the cards you have, take a few minutes to make sure you’re getting the most amount of points possible in a category that makes up 5% of your spending.